Table of Contents

 Buffered Effects Loop

-But by creating a circuit that buffers the signal, you get the best quality sound when the signal is transferred between your equipment.
+If the impedance and signal are not right, the quality of sound can be degraded.
+Dull treble, weak signal, and noise among other things can result.
+But by creating a circuit that buffers the signal, you get the best quality sound.
+This is important when it’s transferred between your equipment.

 Amps With Effects Loops